 Flowers - Calyces 3-5 mm long, brown to yellowish brown or reddish brown, 5-lobed, the lobes much shorter than the tube.
 Corollas of cleistogamous flowers 4-6 mm long, caplike and not opening, brown to purple.
 Corollas of open flowers 9-12 mm long, 4-lobed, white, usually with a pair of purple or reddish brown stripes, the tube somewhat curved or arching, the lobes shorter than the tube.
 Stamens 4, the filaments sparsely to moderately hairy, not or only slightly exserted, the anthers with 2 sacs, these slightly divergent, tapered to a minute, awnlike base, sparsely hairy, yellow.
 Style usually slightly exserted, the stigma capitate, slightly 2-lobed.

 Fruits - Capsules 4-6 mm long, globose to broadly and somewhat obliquely ovoid, somewhat flattened, glabrous, dehiscing into 2 halves from the tip.

 Flowering - August - October.

 Other info. - This interesting little species is found in just a few southeast Missouri counties where Beech trees (Fagus grandifolia Ehrh.) occur.
 The plant is parasitic on the roots of the Beech.
 It produces no chlorophyll and thus lacks green coloration.
-The brown stems are hard too see against the fallen leaves on the forest floor.
-Becasue of this, the plant is often overlooked.
+The brown stems are hard to see against the fallen leaves on the forest floor.
+Because of this, the plant is often overlooked.

-Photographs taken at Mountain Longleaf National Wildlife Refuge, AL., 10-2-05.
+Photographs taken at Mountain Longleaf National Wildlife Refuge, AL., 10-2-05 (DETenaglia).